 We all know that using evidence-aligned practices in our classrooms is important.
 But how does this look, practically, in a first grade classroom?
 This post is not meant to be prescriptive, but descriptive–meaning these are the practices that have worked for me in the classroom and that are aligned to the evidence about what is beneficial for literacy learning.

 The Daily ELA Block

 One caveat: All of these things could not be accomplished without teaching efficiency.
-As you know, routines are the backbone of instruction.
-I taught students each routine explicitly in order for us to spend our time on task.
+As you know, predictable routines are the backbone of instruction.
+I taught students each routine explicitly in order for us to spend our time where it belongs—on task.

 For example, when I taught a lesson, I always had students come to the front carpet–and, more often than not–this teaching required frequent responses on a dry erase board.
 This means they needed an individual dry erase board, a dry washcloth to use as an eraser, and a dry-erase marker.
 Their supplies were labeled with a number [each student was assigned a number at the beginning of the year] and they were responsible for keeping up with these items in their desk (I also spent time teaching explicitly how to organize their desks).
 We called these 3 items their “dry erase set.”

 After teaching and practicing this routine, all I would need to do was say, “Meet me on the carpet with your dry erase set!” and count down from 10 (or 15, depending on the activity beforehand) and students knew how to gather their items, come to their own assigned spot on the carpet, put their items down close to them in a pile, put their hands in their lap, and have a “bubble” in their mouth (waiting for the next instructions).